 Food trucks, too, are inspected.

-With health officials urging people to stay home in the wake of COVID-19, food delivery companies are likely to be busy.
+With health officials urging people to stay home in the wake of COVID-19, food delivery companies are busy.

 "Leave at My Door Delivery" was originally designed to provide a more flexible option for customers that may not be home at the time of delivery," Instacart wrote in a blog post announcing the rollout.